lupont/psh/README.md

 - Become (as close as possible) POSIX compliant
   - According to [the
     spec](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/V3_chap02.html)
-  - Without having an explicit init.psh file, no major features that stray from the spec.
+  - Without having an explicit `init.psh` file, no major features that stray from the spec.
 All off-spec features shall be opt-in via the `set` builtin (or possibly another one to stay as on-spec as possible)
 - Include quality of life features
   - Syntax highlighting, abbreviations, automatic suggestions
-  - readline compliance in some form
+  - GNU Readline compliance in some form
   - Tab completion in some form, possibly parsing man pages
   - Off-spec builtins, such as one to get the running time of the latest command